 If you are working on a long project, or if you've got several jobs on the horizon, then buying probably makes sense given that rental costs add up quickly the longer a job goes on.
 A multi-purpose piece of equipment that can be used for various projects is a great asset to any job site.

 The big advantage of owning your own equipment is that it is available to you 24/7 as the saying goes, "if you own it, you control it".
 Before you decide whether to buy or rent, you should know the potential risk of a rental company not having the machine you need when you need it.
-Owning one can be a plus to potential clients too, who see it and know you're not only equipped to take on their job, but are going concern, trustworthy, and stable business.
+Owning one can be a plus to potential clients too, who see it and know you're not only equipped to take on their job, but are a concerned, trustworthy, and stable business.